GameTimeline

 Overview

-Watch after Season 1 if you want the full TV arc.
-No Season 3 planned.
+Watch after Season 1 for the full TV arc.
+Treat as a finished adaptation—no Season 3 planned as of mid-2026.

 FAQ